 Shaping the World Edited by Manju Kapur

-23 women writers of Indian subcontinent origin share their writing journeys – more precisely trying to answer – why do they write, when was it they wrote for the first time and of course the influences that went into writing.
+In the book Shaping the World, 23 women writers of Indian subcontinent origin share their writing journeys.
+More precisely trying to answer – why do they write, when was it they wrote for the first time.
+And of course, the influences that went into writing.
 There seems to be a question on writing routine as they have all randomly tried to answer that.

-I like reading about the writing routines of writers, and have been consciously studying and observing them for some time now and it’s amazing how many of them write in morning hours.
-Some because that is the only time available to them and some because as they say ‘this is the most creative time of the day’.
+I like reading about the writing routines of writers.
+And have been consciously studying and observing them for some time now.
+It’s amazing how many of them write in morning hours.
+Some because that is the only time available to them.
+And some because as they say ‘this is the most creative time of the day’.
 Almost all these writers talking about the writing process re-emphasize that writing has its own trajectory that it follows – when it has to pass through your pen, it will force you to be up and holding the pen & paper or the laptop and it will happen.
-In fact if you miss the moment, you miss the story at times.
+In fact, if you miss the moment, you miss the story at times.